-Find a facial bar soap I like.
+- Find a facial bar soap I like.
 Makeup and skincare products are my “luxury items” — and while I try to buy in glass as much as possible, and recycle everything else with TerraCycle/Origins/L’Occitane… I can do better.
-So my goal this year is to go totally zero waste when it comes to face wash.
-I’m thinking this or this.

 I love composting with bokashi.
 Okay, rewind.
 What is bokashi anyways?
 Bokashi is a way of fermenting food waste (including dairy and meat, which usually isn’t composted in the traditional way) so that when the fermented food waste is thrown in to a compost pile, it breaks down much quicker.
-Please note, composting with bokashi doesn’t lead to actual compost, but rather, a pre-compost of sorts.
-I recommend this method if you have a decent amount of dairy or meat scraps and a place to take your bucket of fermented food waste to (like a backyard compost pile).
-If this doesn’t apply to you — I recommend regular composting, either with a backyard compost system, curbside food waste pickup (if your city has it — jealous!), or food waste drop off (I have seen this at farmers markets; or in Dallas, check out Recycle Revolution).
+Please note, composting with bokashi doesn’t lead to actual compost, but rather, a pre-compost (i.e. fermented food waste) of sorts.
+I recommend this method if you have a decent amount of dairy or meat scraps and a place to take your bucket of fermented food waste to (like a backyard compost tumbler or biodigester).… // Continue reading.